What can lead someone to reading a Cutco review? A few reasons come to mind:

 Cutco Knives is what you may call single-level sales company.
 While some think that it’s an MLM – or multi-level marketing company – Cutco functions differently.

-As the company officials are quick to point out, Cutco doesn’t allow you to create a downline and earn money from people beneath you.
+As the company officials are quick to point out, Cutco doesn’t allow you to create a downline and earn money from people beneath you (unlike Juice Plus, for example).
 Instead, they rely on single, direct sellers.

 Ever since the company was launched, they had hundreds, if not thousands of independent sellers across the United States.